 PALFINGER promotes sustainable innovation and technologies in the production process in order to increase efficiency (“more output with less input”).
 Digitalization and Industry 4.0 are increasingly finding their way into product solutions and production processes.
 In order to maintain and expand its leadership in the fields of technology and service, PALFINGER is boosting research and development for products, systems and processes.
 All research and development (R&D) activities are performed in a targeted manner with long-term orientation.

 The PALFINGER environmental protection guideline defines group-wide uniform standards for comprehensive environmental management systems at all manufacturing, assembly and distribution sites.
 The guideline governs the following areas: energy, waste, water, environmental law, emergency preparedness and response, and training and communication relating to environmental protection.
 This process includes the regular recording of environmental key figures, the assessment of the environmental performance, the preparation of a local environmental programme and the monitoring of compliance with the measures defined in that programme.

-The percentage of sites working with certified environmental (ISO 14001) and energy management (ISO 50001) systems increased slightly in 2018.
-As at the end of 2018, a total of 35 per cent of PALFINGER’s employees were working at sites with certified environmental management systems in place and 43 per cent at sites with certified energy management systems.
+The percentage of sites working with certified environmental (ISO 14001) and energy management (ISO 50001) systems increased again in 2019.
+As at the end of 2019, a total of 49 per cent of PALFINGER’s employees were working at sites with certified environmental management systems in place and 50 per cent at sites with certified energy management systems.

 Sustainability in action